kevinohara80/nforce/README.md

 Get a REST API resource by its url. `url` should be a REST API resource.

+### stream(pushtopic, oauth, callback)

+Start a streaming connection.
+Callback gets called on new stream events.

 ## Todo

 * **nforce** cli implementation